Best Diet for Heart Disease or Heart Attack

 The ketogenic diet can show some positive results when it comes to heart health.

 The keto diet can help address those things and support the body in staying healthy.
-One of its main benefits is keeping insulin levels way down.
+One of its main benefits is keeping Fat Storing Hormone levels way down.
 In doing so, it also helps prevent inflammation.
 And when you do it in a healthy way with lots of vegetables, the keto diet is also a great way to provide your body with all the nutrients it needs to stay healthy.

 The basics of keto